No. 3 Ohio State has no problem with Spartans in 52-12 win

 “It was crazy.
 It kind of felt like I was almost our coach for the offense,” Fields said.
 “The guys with me, the leaders we have on offense, it made my job easier.”

+“I took a lot of notes.
+I yelled a lot,” he said.
+“I got really, really excited.
+On Haskell’s play, I was running around the house.
+It was not easy.
+It’s all about the team, but it was a difficult day.”

-Fields also ran for two touchdowns, and the Buckeyes led 28-0 at halftime.
+The Buckeyes led 28-0 at halftime.
 Now the big question is whether Ohio State’s regular-season finale against Michigan next weekend will be played.
 The Wolverines did not play this weekend for virus-related reasons.

 The concern for the Buckeyes is that they could fall short of the six-game threshold to be eligible for the Big Ten title game.